ryanstpierre/boulder.codes/README.md

 If the boulder.codes domain is already managed by Cloudflare, this process should be seamless.
 Otherwise, follow Cloudflare's instructions for adding the required DNS records.

-### Setting up Cloudflare D1 for Registration Data
+### Setting up Cloudflare D1 for Registration Data (Optional)

 The registration form uses Cloudflare D1 as a serverless SQL database to store participant data.
-Follow these steps to set up the database:
+This setup is optional for initial deployment, as the application will work in a fallback mode without the database.
+To set up the database for production use, follow these steps:

 1. Log in to your Cloudflare account and ensure you have the latest Wrangler CLI: